AlexandreDecan/sismic/docs/evaluation.rst

 As an example, consider the following statechart that performs simple arithmetic operations.

 .. literalinclude:: examples/simple/actions.yaml
-   language: yaml
+   :language: yaml

-The statechart from :ref:`yaml_example` shows a more intricate example.
+The statechart :ref:`here <yaml_example>` shows a more intricate example.